roman-milk/roman-milk.github.io/frank-and.md

  "Would you like to play tonight?
 I'm ready if you are."

  "I suppose, but you need to know that my eating your pussy is a thing of the past.
 I'll chance sloppy seconds, but I'll be damned if I'm going to taste them."
-Report_Story #2